Consumer Medicine Information

 cells, and the very large numbers of platelets in the blood can cause serious problems

-Your doctor may have prescribed Agrylin Capsules for another reason.
-Ask your doctor
+Your doctor may have prescribed AGRYLIN for another reason.
+Ask your doctor if you

-if you have any questions about why Agrylin Capsules have been prescribed for you.
+have any questions about why AGRYLIN have been prescribed for you.